vanflad/STAT545-hw-fladmark-vanessa/README.md

 # Welcome to my repository!

+## Homework 2

+The Markdown file which is the easiest to read within github can be found [here!](https://github.com/vanflad/STAT545-hw-fladmark-vanessa/blob/master/Homework2/hw02.md)

+The R Markdown file can also be found [here](https://github.com/vanflad/STAT545-hw-fladmark-vanessa/blob/master/Homework2/hw02.Rmd) in the Homework 2 folder.

 ## A few things about me:

 I love the ocean, it's what I'm studying here at UBC!